home-assistant/home-assistant.io/source/_posts/2019-12-03-sonos-shutting-down-local-voice-option-snips.markdown

 og_image: /images/blog/2019-12-sonos-shutting-down-snips/social.png
 ---

 It's that time of the year.
-The time when it's cold outside, it's cozy and warm inside, we're spending time with friends and family, and time for big companies to drop local accessable technology ([2015](/blog/2015/12/12/philips-hue-blocks-3rd-party-bulbs/), [2018](/blog/2018/12/17/logitech-harmony-removes-local-api/)).
+The time when it's cold outside, it's cozy and warm inside, we're spending time with friends and family, and time for big companies to drop local accessible technology ([2015](/blog/2015/12/12/philips-hue-blocks-3rd-party-bulbs/), [2018](/blog/2018/12/17/logitech-harmony-removes-local-api/)).

 On November 20, 2019, Sonos [announced](https://investors.sonos.com/news-and-events/investor-news/latest-news/2019/Sonos-Announces-Acquisition-of-Snips/default.aspx) that they had acquired Snips earlier that month.
 Snips was a popular option for people to get local voice control in their homes.